Ideas, Accommodations, Modifications, and Strategies for your IEP

-I need ideas….what does my child need for….what can help my child with….How many times have you asked yourself these questions?
-You want ideas to submit to the IEP team, but you just don’t know where to start.
+You want ideas to submit to your IEP or 504 Plan team, but you just don’t know where to start.
 Well, here you go!
 You asked for it, you got it!
-I’ve received many, many reader requests for a list of SDIs or strategies.
-I hope this list of printable SDIs, strategies, and accommodations for an IEP or 504 is helpful.
+I’ve received many reader requests for a list of SDIs or strategies, or “what 504 accommodations can I ask for?”

 - a quiet area to complete the work or take a test